Extended Access Pilot

 We are proud to serve 16,000 patients across Eccles, Little Hulton, Charlestown and Lower Kersal via the three practices of:

-For further details about opening times, locations, how to make an appointment and more, click here
+For further details about opening times, locations, how to make an appointment at the GP practices and more, click here